4. Improve Educational Outcomes for All Marylanders

 Of course, the achievement gap has already begun by the time students reach pre-K, let alone kindergarten.
 In concert with his senior mentorship program, Franchot will pilot an intergenerational child care program, utilizing Maryland’s seniors in the programming and oversight.

 Franchot’s agenda includes piloting fully debt-free paths to a vocation or college degree.
 In partnership with employers and unions, the Franchot administration will integrate union vocational training and apprenticeship programs into Maryland’s public high school system.
-Further, Franchot will pilot student loan debt forgiveness for those students completing a degree program in a globally-competitive field at one of the state’s public universities as long as they reside and file taxes in Maryland for at least five years after graduation.
+Further, Franchot will pilot student loan debt forgiveness for students who live, work, and pay taxes in Maryland for at least five years after graduation.
 This program is intended not only to expand access to higher education and freedom from student debt for participating Marylanders, but to serve as a draw for new Maryland residents who seek to utilize the program.
 Franchot will also pilot a student debt forgiveness program for students who did not attend college in Maryland, but who are willing to come to Maryland to live, work, and pay taxes upon college graduation.
 By combatting the student debt crisis, Maryland can create a draw for new residents and a dynamic talent pool for employers that attracts new businesses.

 In order to provide truly comprehensive connectivity with career and remove barriers to opportunity for those who may not pursue a four-year degree, Franchot will offer the same opportunity for those graduating from Maryland’s community colleges.